Samsung’s Profit Falls Again on Uneven Chip Demand Recovery

 A tax credit of 2.82 trillion won helped lift Samsung’s bottom line to nearly double what analysts had estimated.
 The company’s operating profit was 2.8 trillion won on sales of 67.8 trillion won, in line with preliminary figures revealed at the start of the month.

-Shares fell as much as 1.2% in early morning trade in Seoul on Wednesday, underperforming both the broader Kospi and the MSCI Asia Pacific Index.
-Samsung client Advanced Micro Devices Inc. gave a weaker-than-expected revenue forecast overnight, kindling concern about customers postponing purchases of PCs, servers and other IT equipment.
+Shares were down 1.8%, underperforming both the broader Kospi and the MSCI Asia Pacific Index.

-“We expect the memory business to continue to recover despite volatility linked with interest rate policies, reduced industry production and other factors,” the company said in its earnings presentation.

-Samsung is working to catch up to rival SK Hynix Inc. in high-bandwidth memory, or HBM, chips, which used to help Nvidia Corp.’s accelerators in training artificial intelligence, however.
+Samsung is working to catch up to rival SK Hynix Inc. in high-bandwidth memory, or HBM, chips, which are used to help Nvidia Corp.’s accelerators in training artificial intelligence.
 That has been one of the sector’s most promising markets.

 “The share price is weak because its HBM lags behind SK Hynix and its foundry business is significantly behind TSMC,” said Lee Seung-Woo, an analyst at Eugene Investment & Securities, referring to Taiwan Semiconductor Manufacturing Co.
 “If Samsung improves on the two fronts, there may be expectations for better share price performance.
 But at the moment, there’s little expectation.”

+Samsung said its HBM sales rose by more than 40% in the December quarter, and that memory demand showed signs of recovery, with mobile shipments expected to grow.

+“We plan to pro-actively solidify our competitiveness as a leading HBM supplier,” said Kim Jaejune, executive vice president of Samsung’s memory business, adding that generative AI would drive demand.
+Samsung’s scale would help it push ahead to an upgraded version of HBM in the latter half of the year, he said.

 Samsung said it spent 53.1 trillion won on capex last year, with 48.4 trillion of that spent on semiconductors, focusing on advanced nodes.
-“We will actively address the demand for premium products and secure profitability,” it said.
+That capex will take effect this year, Kim said.
+Samsung’s memory chip operations are expected to return to profitability in the first quarter, aided by continued recovery in DRAM, he said.

+SK Hynix’s shares fell 1.3% during Wednesday trading in Seoul.
+Advanced Micro Devices Inc. gave a weaker-than-expected revenue forecast overnight, kindling concern about a patchy demand recovery and end-users holding off on PC and server purchases.

+Samsung’s share price slide was despite its maintaining its dividend payout along with a pledge to return half of its free cash flow to shareholders in its latest three-year shareholder return plan.

 Samsung’s latest figures leaven optimism about a fresh surge in demand for semiconductors driven by the artificial intelligence boom.